marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 We could also call `to_s` directly on the class and get a valid result as well since the `Class` [class is also an object][2].

-However if we try to do the same with `to_str` then it doesn't work because it's not defined on a higher level class:
+However if we try to do the same with `to_str`, it won't work because it's not defined on a higher level class:

 {% highlight ruby %}
 puts Demo.new.to_str